Deepest Voting: a new way of electing: Deepest voting

 \begin{definition}[Deepest Voting]

-Consider a grading matrix $\Phi$, the associated empirical distribution $\Phi_n$ and a given depth function $D$.
-Denote the set of deepest points of $\Phi_n$ with respect to $D$.
-Let $G_D:\Phi_n\mapsto \mathcal X^*_D$ be the method of grading with respect to the depth $D$.
+Consider a grading matrix $\Phi$, and a given depth function $D$.
+Denote the set of deepest points of $D$ with respect to $\Phi$.
+Let $G_D:\Phi\to \mathcal X^*_D$ be the method of grading with respect to the depth $D$.

-Let The deepest voting process with respect to the depth $D$ is defined as the function $v^D$ which maps $\{\Phi(i,j),\; i=1,\dots,d,\; j=1,\dots,n\}$ to $i_D\subseteq \{1,\dots, d\}$.
+Let The deepest voting process with respect to the depth $D$ is defined as the function which maps $\{\Phi(i,j),\; i=1,\dots,d,\; j=1,\dots,n\}$ to $i_D\subseteq \{1,\dots, d\}$.

 If $i_D$ is unique, then the winner of the election is the candidate $c_{i_D}$.
 If $i_D$ is not unique, there is no unique winner of the election. \end{definition}